 Resumption of tourist activities and accommodation establishments

-Tourism industry businesses and establishments are authorized to resume their activities, under certain conditions.
+Tourism businesses and establishments and festival and event promoters are authorized to resume their activities subject to compliance with certain procedures.

 Resumption of outdoor sports and leisure activities